SeoulMinds/cobi/README.md

 - Docker Desktop installed and running
 - VS Code (optional, for Dev Container support)
 - Git
+- **Note:** For Windows users, our scripts require a Unix-like environment.
+Install WSL (Windows Subsystem for Linux) to ensure compatibility.
+Follow the [official guide](https://learn.microsoft.com/en-us/windows/wsl/install) for setup.

 ### Clone and Setup